eebbann/Meeting-CRUD/README.md

 # Meeting-CRUD
-A React meeting app made for learning purpose which gives individuals access to create meetings of their choices and have it displayed also stored to firebase
+A React meeting app made for learning purpose, which gives individuals access to create meetings of their choices and have it displayed, also stored to firebase

 ### Prerequisites
 * css3